 John Herrmann is a partner in the firm’s Washington, D.C. office.
-Mr. Herrmann returned to Kelley Drye’s International Trade and Customs practice in May 2009, following five years of service in the administration of President George W. Bush, including three and a half years at the White House on the National Security Council staff.
+Mr. Herrmann returned to Kelley Drye’s International Trade practice in May 2009, following five years of service in the administration of President George W. Bush, including three and a half years at the White House on the National Security Council staff.
 Mr. Herrmann most recently served as the Special Assistant to the President and Senior Director for International Trade, Energy, and Environment.
 In that position, he was responsible for advising the President on international trade and investment issues, as well as international aspects of energy and environmental policy.

 During his time at the White House, Mr. Herrmann’s work on key issues included: the WTO Doha Round negotiations; efforts to conclude and secure Congressional approval of free trade agreements; overseeing activities of the President’s Interagency Working Group on Import Safety; representing the National Security Council at meetings of the Committee on Foreign Investment in the United States (CFIUS); export control and sanctions issues; preparing for meetings of the cabinet-level U.S.-E.U.
 Transatlantic Economic Council, the U.S.-India Economic Dialogue and CEO Forum, and the U.S.-China Strategic Economic Dialogue; and preparing for the November 2008 G-20 financial summit.
 Mr. Herrmann was also one of a handful of senior National Security Council staff asked to carry-over with the administration of President Barack H. Obama to assist on transition activities.